Apr 17: 10 Ways to Boost International Sales

 How many Google searches come from the US every year?

-It took me a while to track down the right statistics, but according to Rand Fishkin’s article The State of Searcher Behavior Revealed Through 23 Remarkable Statistics, “between 40–60 billion searches happen on Google.com in the US each month.”
+It took me a while to track down the right statistics, but according to SEO Expert & Moz’s founder Rand Fishkin’s article The State of Searcher Behavior Revealed Through 23 Remarkable Statistics, “between 40–60 billion searches happen on Google.com in the US each month.”

 Take that in addition with what Google told Search Engine Land, that roughly 2 trillion searches were performed globally in a year, we can do some simple math to get an idea of how much Google Traffic comes from the United States in particular.

-Take the 2 trillion searches divided by 12 to get monthly global search count, and have that be the denominator.
+Take the 2 trillion searches divided by 12 to get the monthly global search count, and have that be the denominator.
+So:

 Just under a quarter of internet searches come from the States, what’s your opportunity cost for only optimizing traffic for the United States?